 Cognitive Behavioural Therapy is a form of psychotherapy that emphasizes the important role of 'thinking' in how we feel and how that affects what we do.
 Focusing on how you think about the things going on in your life (your thoughts, images, beliefs and attitudes, your past experiences and how these things relate to your current problems) our work then looks at ways you can change negative patterns of thinking or behaviour and process them in a more constructive way

 Your thoughts, feelings, physical sensations and actions are interconnected, often trapping you in a negative spiral.
-CBT helps you stop these negative cycles, breaking down factors that are making you feel depressed or anxious so that they become more manageable.
-It shows you how to change these negative patterns to improve the way you think and feel.
+CBT helps you change these negative cycles, breaking down factors that are making you feel depressed or anxious so that they become more manageable.

 Why Cognitive Behaviour Therapy?